bh4658bh4658/Testing-application-with-custom-scripts-using-multiple-devices-through-AWS-Device-Farm/README.md

 2.4.
 When it connect finish, try to upload your apk to test it yourself.

->When upload finish, it will auto install, You can test it manually by using this virtual device
+>When upload finish, it will auto install, You can test it manually by using this real device.

 ![12.png](/images/12.png)